mauricioaniche/repodriller/README.md

 ## Parsing Code

-You have entire source code of the repository.
+You have the entire source code of the repository.
 You may want to analyze it.
 RepoDriller comes with JDT and ANTLR bundled.
-JDT is the Eclipse internal parser, so you will not regret to use it.
+JDT is the Eclipse internal parser.

 Let's say we decide to count the quantity of methods in each modified file.
 All we have to do is to create a _CommitVisitor_, the way we are used to.
 This visitor will use our _JDTRunner_ to invoke a JDT visitor (yes, JDT uses visitors as well).
 Notice that we executed the JDT visitor, and then wrote the result.